 As explained in my article How To Slow Down A Runaway Binary Compensation Plan, unless you put into place a group of measures to slow down the payout, you will pay out too much.

-One of the income limiting elements in a binary compensation plan is a cap on the amount of binary bonuses that can be earned for each rank in your pay plan.
+One of the income limiting elements in a binary compensation plan is a cap on the number of binary bonuses that can be earned for each rank in your pay plan.
 While your compensation plan chart identifies these limits as “maximum binary bonuses”, many in the field interpret these amounts incorrectly as “how much you can earn” at each rank.
 Curiously, they don’t see the amounts as limits even though they are labeled as such.
 Instead, they see them as income potential.

 So, while you publish these amounts as income limits, many in the field view them as good news, not bad.